lsmenicucci/blog/content/posts/Stochastic Series Expansion: General Framework.md

 	\left| \psi_0 \right> \\\\
 \end{align}
 $$
 The "gotcha" here is that all this summations will be evaluated stochastically, even the expansion order.
 Normally in a metropolis simulation the sample/configuration space is the same as the state space while here we sample a random expansion order $n$ and also a set of $n$ states.

+## Sampling on Hamiltonian terms

 We can further write each Hamiltonian as a sum of individual interactions.
 Suppose that we are dealing with two body interactions and each entity of out system is connected by a bond indexed by $b$, if we have multiple types of interactions we can index each type with a variable $t$.
 The Hamiltonian is written as a sum in interaction types and in bonds:
 $$
 H = \sum_{t, b} H_{[t, b]}
 $$